Please select a faculty / graduate school from this menu.

 On the keio.jp website, students can confirm the number of credits for completed courses and courses in progress under "Confirmation of course registration and completion of course requirements for GIC Courses".

-All GIC Courses, although they are registered under a specific type of course (e.g. General Education Subject, Elective Subject, and Optional Subject), will be calculated toward GIC certification.
+All GIC-certified Courses, although they are registered under a specific type of course (e.g. General Education Subject, Elective Subject, and Optional Subject), will be calculated toward GIC certification.

 However, when taking multipule courses of the same course name and the same lecturer, only one credit for one course is calculated.

-Credits for GIC Courses offered by GIC Center are handled differently at each faculty.
+Credits for ACEDEMIC LITERACY offered by GIC Center are handled differently at each faculty.
 Please check with your faculty for details.
 Please also note that registration numbers for GIC Courses are different for each faculty.

 ※For students of Faculty of Policy Management, Faculty of Environment and Information Studies, and Faculty of Nursing and Medical Care, please check with the Academic Affairs Office for your faculty for details.